Procedural Generation of Articulated Simulation-Ready Assets: Infinigen-Articulated

 \subsection{Exporting Assets to Simulation}

-Converting procedural articulated assets from Blender to a simulation-ready format involves three steps, all of which are automated.
-First, given the user's articulated object in Blender, we use the Blender Python API to parse and update the asset's node graph.
-During this step, we inject Blender-provided \textit{Store Named Attribute} nodes into the original graph.
-These nodes assign values for attributes to different parts of the geometry that will be beneficial later during exporting.
-We also create a kinematic blueprint for the object class (inspired by \citep{nap, liu2024cage}) that abstracts away the full procedural graph while preserving the essential details required for articulation.
-We note that a kinematic blueprint is generated for an asset category, not an individual instance.
+Converting instances of procedurally articulated assets from Blender to a simulation-ready format involves three steps, all of which are automated.
+First, we use Infinigen's \cite{infinigen2023infinite} transpiler to convert the procedural asset's node graph to Python code.

-Second, after generating a blueprint, we use Infinigen's \citep{infinigen2023infinite} transpiler to convert the updated node graph to Python code.
 Users can edit this code to customize asset parameter distributions or further tune node graph structures.
 Thus, our tool gives users fine-grained control over generated assets.
+It also allows users to create dynamic graphs that may change based on the procedural parameters.

+Second, we sample random values for each procedural parameter and spawn an instance of the asset, along with its node graph, in Blender.
+We then use the Blender Python API to parse and update the asset's node graph.
+During this step, we inject into the graph Blender-provided nodes which assign values for attributes to different parts of the geometry.
+These attributes enable us to construct a kinematic tree for the asset instance (inspired by \cite{nap, liu2024cage}) that abstracts away the full procedural graph while preserving the essential details required for articulation.

 The final step is to export the asset into a simulation-compatible format.
-Using the transpiled code, we sample random parameters and construct a new instance of the asset.
-We then pass this geometry along with its category's corresponding kinematic blueprint to an exporter for either one of the URDF, USD, or MJCF file formats.
-The exporter recursively traverses the kinematic blueprint to build the final simulation-ready asset including all joints, rigid geometries, and semantic metadata.
-During this process, users can generate convex-decomposed collision meshes with third-party tools like CoACD \cite{wei2022coacd}.
+We pass the asset instance along with its corresponding kinematic tree to a native exporter for either one of the URDF, USD, and MJCF file formats.
+To construct the asset, the exporter recursively traverses the kinematic tree depth-first.
+To get individual rigid bodies, the exporter queries the asset instance with attributes and their values based on the current path in the tree.
+We then extract the part of the asset that matches this query and save it as an individual mesh.
+Users can also generate convex-decomposed collision meshes with third-party tools like CoACD \cite{wei2022coacd}.
+During this process, we use the kinematic tree to build the final simulation-ready asset including all joints, rigid geometries, and semantic metadata.